sebxwolf/aWhere-R-Library/documentation/field-based-usage.md

 This is the primary method for accessing the aWhere platform, and with this approach you register Field Locations with the platform and can add planting data to each field to more easily monitor agronomics and track models.
 If your work is aware of specific field locations and tracking specific growing seasons, this is the appropriate approach to use.

-In the aWhere platform you will register Field Locations with the `createField()` function.
+In the aWhere platform you will register Field Locations with the `create_field()` function.
 You'll give each location a unique ID of your choosing and then use that ID to reference the location in other API calls.

 Optionally, you can also create Plantings which carry the crop and growing season information, and that data is used to more easily calculate seasonal derived data such as accumulations for a growing season.
 Other APIs, such as models (for which we don't yet have R functions), require the use of Planting records.